 - advance meaningful scholarship and ideas for the benefit of the academic, professional and wider community; and

 - foster public service and justice.

-The School of Law and Society offers a range of programs including:
+The School of Law and Society offers a range of programs and study components including:

 - Human Services